Lim Tae-hoon: Career

 From 2004 to 2005, he was imprisoned for his conscientious objection to the military service of the Republic of Korea.
-His case (Communications no. 1593 to 1603/2007) was viewed as a violation of the human rights enshrined in the International Covenant on the Civil and Political Rights (ICCPR).
+His case was viewed as a violation of the human rights enshrined in the International Covenant on the Civil and Political Rights (ICCPR).
 He specifically objected to the criteria for conscription examination which classifies homosexuality as a type of mental disorder and criminalizes consented homosexual intercourse of two male soldiers under Article 92 of Military Criminal Act (as of 2020, it is Art.
 92–6).
 The Amnesty International endowed the status of conscientious objector to him for this activity.

 After this experience, he continued human rights activities related to the military issues.
 Then around 2008, he organized an establishment for the military human rights center.
-In 2009, finally, he established the Center for Military Human Rights Korea (CMHRK, www.mhrk.org); he is the current Representative of the CMHRK.
+In 2009, finally, he established the Center for Military Human Rights Korea (CMHRK); he is the current Representative of the CMHRK.

 Academic activities

 Representative of the Center for Military Human Rights Korea (CMHRK)

 The CMHRK (which is also known as the Military Human Rights Center, MHRC) focuses on counseling victims of human rights infringement cases within the military including sexual violence, bullying and beating.

-He has participated in the governance body set up by the Ministry of National Defense, after the tragic death of late Army First Class Yoon Seungjoo in 2014 (The attackers were found guilty though the responsible officers were not charged).
+He has participated in the governance body set up by the Ministry of National Defense, after the death of Yoon Seungjoo in 2014.
+The attackers were found guilty though the responsible officers were not charged.
 Later he was recommended by the National Assembly to be appointed as a Member of the Military Service Policy Deliberation Committee under the Defense Minister in 2018 to 2019, during which he enforced the lifting the ban on enlisted soldier's mobile phone use.

 He had also taken a seat at the Advisory Committee for the Alternative Service in 2018.
 Later in 2020, he was appointed as one of the first Members of the Alternative Service Committee under the Manpower Administration.